kmj0084/slugging-goose/content/authors/admin/_index.md

 highlight_name: true
 ---

 Keegan Johnson is an experienced data scientist with an extensive background in HR analytics, workforce talent management, and using statistics to improve organizational efficiency.
 Some of his recent HRA applications include enterprise skills cataloging, identifying ATS bottlenecks, and quantifying employee engagement from administered surveys.
 He splits his time between Houston, Texas and Budapest, Hungary.
-{style="text-align: justify;"}